rubynl/2023-march.railsgirls.nl/src/privacy-policy.md

     - A Google Maps element is embedded on our websites to display the event venue location.
 - GitHub
     - Our websites are hosted by GitHub using GitHub pages.
+- Plausible
+    - We track some basic page view analytics using Plausible, a privacy-friendly analytics service.
+No cookies are set by this service.

 ## Links to other sites